Praveen-Anirudhan/careerconnect/backend.md

 A backend service for a job portal platform where recruiters can sign up, log in, and create job listings.
 Candidates can view jobs publicly without authentication.

-Built using Node.js, Express, and MongoDB.
+Built using Node.js, Express, and PostgreSQL.

 ## 🔧 Tech Stack